-Wolff (1959) investigated mutual intelligibility between the closely related Nigerian Ijo languages Kalabari and Nembe, and reports that Nembe speakers claim to understand Kalabari, while speakers of Kalabari judge Nembe to be unintelligible to them.
+Wolff (1959) investigated mutual intelligibility between the closely related Nigerian Ijo languages Kalabari and Nembe, and reports that Nembe speakers claim to understand Kalabari, while speakers of Kalabari judge Nembe unintelligible to them.
 Wolff (1959) suggests that this asymmetry in mutual intelligibility is linked to an asymmetry in language attitudes.
-He states that when his study was conducted, the Kalabari were the most prosperous group in the Eastern Niger Delta and that they regarded other Ijo speaking groups as inferior to them.
-Whether it is the case that the Kalabari actually have difficulties understanding their neighbouring languages, or they merely claim to have so for prestige reasons, is irrelevant according to Wolff (1959).
+He states that when his study was conducted, the Kalabari were the most prosperous group in the Eastern Niger Delta, and that they regarded other Ijo speaking groups as inferior to them.
+Whether the Kalabari actually have difficulties understanding their neighboring languages, or if they merely claim to have so for prestige reasons, is irrelevant according to Wolff (1959).
 He suggests that the intelligibility evidence simply underscores the Kalabari ascendancy and thereby links together the two factors language attitude and intelligibility.
-His assumptions, however, are not based on empirical data, but on anecdotal evidence solely.
-In their layman's literature review of language attitudes, Giles and Niedzielski (1998: 87) pick up Boets and de Schutter's (1977) hypothesis and argue that an impaired intelligibility of a specific variety can cause a negative attitude towards the variety in question.
+His assumptions, however, are not based on empirical data, but solely on anecdotal evidence.
+In their review of language attitudes reflected in nonprofessional literature, Giles and Niedzielski (1998: 87) pick up on Boets and De Schutter's (1977) hypothesis and argue that an impaired intelligibility of a specific variety can cause a negative attitude towards the variety in question.
 Boets and De Schutter's (1977), Deprez and De Schutter's (1980), Wolff's (1959) and Giles and Niedzielski's (1998) hypotheses are similar in that they assume a relationship between the intelligibility of a language and the attitudes that are held towards that language, but as noted above they are different in the causal relationship they assume.
-While Wolff (1959) suggested that attitudes held towards a specific linguistic variety influence the effort that listeners make for decoding that variety, Boets and De Schutter (1977), Deprez and De Schutter (1980), and Giles and Niedzielski (1998) hypothesise that specific linguistic features of a language variety influence the attitude towards that variety.
+While Wolff (1959) suggested that attitudes held towards a specific linguistic variety influence the effort that listeners make for decoding that variety, Boets and De Schutter (1977), Deprez and De Schutter (1980), and Giles and Niedzielski (1998) hypothesize that specific linguistic features of a language variety influence the attitude towards that variety.

 This paper aims at re-investigating the intelligibility hypothesis.
-Specifically, we are interested in finding out whether 'asymmetric' attitudes held by Scandinavians towards neighbouring, closely related Scandinavian languages are linked to 'asymmetric' intelligibility of these neighbouring languages.
-This link has been suggested by several researchers, whose studies are summarised in the following section.
+Specifically, we are interested in finding out whether "asymmetric" attitudes held by Scandinavians towards neighboring, closely related Scandinavian languages are linked to "asymmetric" intelligibility of these neighboring languages.
+This link has been suggested by several researchers, whose studies are summarized in the following section.

-2. Inter-Nordic communication
+2 Inter-Nordic communication